tgienger/recursivepublish/README.md

 ###How?

-Using [reywood:publish-composite](https://atmospherejs.com/reywood/publish-composite), I wrote a little recurive publish function to do just that.
+Using [reywood:publish-composite](https://atmospherejs.com/reywood/publish-composite), I wrote a little recursive publish function to do just that.

 This is an example.